About the Program

 The WA Mining Club, in conjunction with industry co-sponsors, offer annually a number of scholarships to encourage and foster the development of the next generation of leaders within West Australia’s mining sector.

-This year, eight $10,000 scholarships were awarded in the following categories: Geology, Female Student in a Technical Discipline in the Mining Sector (2 scholarships), Resource Related Engineering Discipline, Engineering in the Mining Sector, Metallurgy, Environmental Sciences in the Mining Sector and Indigenous.
+This year, nine $10,000 scholarships will be awarded in the following categories: Geology, Female Student in a Technical Discipline in the Mining Sector (2 scholarships), Resource Related Engineering Discipline, Engineering in the Mining Sector, Metallurgy, Environmental Sciences in the Mining Sector and Indigenous.
 The first seven are open to University students, while the Indigenous scholarship are open to high school, TAFE and university.
 Eligibility criteria are explained in more detail below.

 In addition to the $10,000 award, winners will participate in a mentoring program designed to help the winner start building real life experience and a network in the mining industry.
 Winners and some finalists may be offered vacation employment as part of the program.
 More details are given below.

 All scholarship winners and finalists will receive a complimentary membership to the WA Mining Club.

 All winners and finalists will also be invited to attend at least one WA Mining Club luncheon in 2019 as a complimentary guest of the Club

 |Indigenous||Co-sponsored by Independence Group|